Zap templates

 When promoting a new version of your integration, all Zap templates using the integration and having no breaking changes with the existing version will be updated to use the promoted version.
 The following are considered breaking changes:

-If breaking changes exist between the previous and newly promoted integration versions, Zap templates will not be automatically updated and will continue to use the previous version.
+If breaking changes exist between the previous and newly promoted integration versions, existing Zap templates will not be automatically updated and will continue to use the previous version.
+This can result in an older version acquiring new users over time.
+Consider the user impacts of changes made in new versions.

 Deprecating versions of your integration